BZIvanov/Learning-HTML-and-CSS/README.md

 To use the extension select the html file you want to use and click the `live server` icon placed in bottom line of your VSCode editor.

+## Useful tools

+You can search in a website called **Codepen** for more advanced and interesting examples.

 ## Content

 1. **HTMLTags** - various html tags